6 Best Corporate Retreat Venues in Lake Tahoe for 2026

 Palisades Tahoe Tram, Truckee River bike path

-Margaritaville Resort: Laid-back Vibes with Mountain Adventure
+Margaritaville Resort: Ideal for Laid-back Vibes & Mountain Adventure

 4130 Lake Tahoe Blvd, South Lake Tahoe, CA 96150